 Finance welcomes feedback on the approach it proposes to take to complying with the Information Publication Scheme (IPS) outlined in this plan.
 Please email comments to firstname.lastname@example.org

-With the exception of the Commonwealth Coat of Arms, the Department of Finance and Deregulation Information Publication Plan is issued under a Creative Commons BY licence.
+With the exception of the Commonwealth Coat of Arms, the Department of Finance Information Publication Plan is issued under a Creative Commons BY licence.
 The terms of the BY licence can be found at: http://creativecommons.org/licenses/by/3.0/au/.

 The terms under which the Commonwealth Coat of Arms can be used are available at the It's an Honour website.